High School Student Resources

 4. Enroll in KU Classes During Your Assigned Enrollment Period

-Non-degree seeking students can begin enrolling:
+Non-degree students can begin enrolling:

 - Late April for the summer term